liewchooichin/liewchooichin.github.io/README.md

 # README

-The page is located at https://liewchooichin.github.io.

-This is done as an assignment for the course.
+This bio page is created as part of an assignment for the course on HTML/CSS.